KEEEENNNNYYYY/Send-IT/README.md

 **  **
 # To do :
-create user from back end --> then finish feature of login
+get all user from back end
+send message to user inside all user list